Back to Resources

 Innovation and emerging trends

-What's not happening: Despite claims, true artificial intelligence remains rare—most "AI" is rule-based automation rebranded.
+What's not happening: Despite claims, true artificial intelligence remains rare in most platforms—most "AI" is rule-based automation rebranded.
 Pool supplier integration lags with manual ordering still standard except PoolCorp's captive Pool360 system.
 Predictive maintenance using IoT sensor data exists in marketing materials but not in widespread deployment.

 Detailed product profiles